JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.2/Notes.md

 ![image](https://user-images.githubusercontent.com/72783315/201951276-340b3416-b2e1-4125-a1de-852e85606222.png)

 ### Compilers
 C++ is an example of a compiled language.
-Source code is translated all at once.
+Source code is translated into an executable all at once, for a specific architecture.

 **Advantages**
 - Executable can be run instantly - code does not have to be re-translated